erinlkolp/alexa-plex-music-player-skill/README.md

 Instructions go here...

+Examples of successful invocations:

 ![Lambda Connecting to Plex](assets/connecting_to_plex_lambda.png)

 ![Lambda Playing Audio](assets/playing_audio_lambda.png)

 ### Create your Alexa Skill

-Create your new Alexa skill.
+1. Create your new Alexa skill.
 I named mine "Plex Please" but you can call it anything you want.
 Note: This is not linked to your invocation phrase so don't worry about picking something unique!
+2. Set your invocation phrase
+3. Set your endpoint
+4. Copy the Skill ID for use in the AWS Lambda Trigger phase

 ![Alexa Skills Dashboard](assets/alexa_developer_console_main_screen.png)

 ### Set up the AWS Lambda Trigger

+1. Add an AWS Lambda Trigger, type: Alexa Skill
+2. Paste the skill id in the box

 ![Lambda Trigger Example](assets/lambda_trigger_example.png)

 ### Monitor Invocations

 ![Lambda Monitor Invocations](assets/lambda_monitor_invocations.png)

+### For Local Use!

 **NOTE:** You will need to create or enable hairpin nat on your firewall or gateway.
 Shown below is my home firewall, a Sophos XG unit, with the correct setting for enablement.
 On some devices, it may be labeled as "DNS Rebind."